zerynth/docs/docs/demos/zerynth-os/Easy_Keyboard_Module_with_Zerynth_and_Riverdi_IoT_Display.md.md

 Of course, the user can further customize the application to their liking, by changing a few parameters during the initialization.

 It's important to note that the user needs to have the latest version of the [Zerynth Device Manager](https://www.zerynth.com/zsdk/) to develop this project.

+The code is available in our [GitHub repository](https://github.com/zerynth/demo_keyboard).